-GCP Infrastructure (GCP) has seen an improvement in the tailwinds supporting its investment thesis, whereby the rise in UK inflation and power prices has driven a substantial, positive uplift in GCP’s NAV.
-This uplift has more than made up for the negative impact of the UK government’s levy on energy producers.
-GCP has also improved the quality of its ESG disclosures.
+GCP Infrastructure (GCP) has seen a dramatic improvement in the tailwinds supporting its investment approach.
+The rise in UK inflation and power prices has driven a substantial, positive uplift in its net asset value (NAV).
+This uplift has more than made up for the negative impact of the UK government’s new levy (windfall tax) on energy producers.
+GCP has also made major strides in the quality of its ESG disclosures.

-However, GCP has moved to trade on a historically wide discount, currently 14.7%.
-This may be a reflection of the wider pressure on bond yields that has been felt globally, although as a result, GCP now offers one of the highest yields of its peer group.
+However, the company’s shares have moved to trade on a historically wide discount to NAV, currently 14.7%.
+As we explain in this note, this may be a reflection of the wider pressure on bond yields that has been felt globally, although as a result, GCP now offers an attractive dividend yield of 7.2%, one of the highest yields of its peer group.

 Public-sector-backed, long-term cashflows from loans used to fund UK infrastructure

 GCP aims to provide shareholders with regular, sustained, long-term distributions and to preserve capital over the long term by generating exposure primarily to UK infrastructure debt and related and/or similar assets which provide regular and predictable long-term cashflows.

 GCP primarily targets investments in infrastructure projects with long-term, public-sector-backed, availability-based revenues.
 Where possible, investments are structured to benefit from partial inflation-protection.